 When the HLA (Human Leukocyte Antigens) that you inherited from your parents turn out to be exactly the same as those of the patient, it is said to be a perfect match.
 This means that ten HLA factors are completely matched, providing the best chance of a successful transplant.

-Once the Confirmatory Typing results are available and you are asked to become the lifesaving donor for a patient, you will be asked to move on to the next stage, Donor Workup, where you will have a medical exam in preparation for donating.
+Once the Confirmatory Typing blood test results are available and you are asked to become the lifesaving donor for a patient, you will be asked to move on to the next stage, Donor Workup, where you will have a medical exam in preparation for donating.